fkyprianou/deved-platform/content/blog/en/evolving-the-vonage-helpdesk-with-laravel-deepgram.md

 }
 ```

-This has been hacked together for demonstration reasons, so firstly I'd like to make it clear that if your application has a dependency on a 3rd party API such as this one (or Vonage), you should wrap this client and it's configuration as a service provider.
+This has been hacked together for demonstration reasons, so firstly I'd like to make it clear that if your application has a dependency on a 3rd party API such as this one (or Vonage), you should wrap this client and its configuration [as a service provider](https://laravel.com/docs/10.x/providers).

-The method creates a new Guzzle Client, sets the Deepgram Token into the header and POSTs the `StreamInterface` object.
+The method creates a new Guzzle Client, sets the Deepgram Token into the header, and POSTs the `StreamInterface` object.
 All being well, you'll get a transcription data structure back which we parse, and send back to update the ticket contents.
-Congatulations, we now have a working TTS ticketing system!
+Congatulations: we now have a working TTS ticketing system!